Equipment Identity Register

 image ©slideplayer.com

-Each mobile network needs to keep lists of equipment that can and cannot connect to their network.
-This is to ensure the integrity of the network.
-The Equipment Identity Register (EIR) is part of the core of the network.
-It maintains lists of equipment that has tried to connect to a mobile phone network.
-Each device trying to connect to the network has a unique IMEI, which is a unique number allocated by manufacturer.
-This is used to Authenticate (or not) a device when it tries to connect.
-The register maintains 3 lists :
+Each mobile network operator must maintain a list of equipment that can and cannot connect to their network.
+This ensures the network's integrity.
+The Equipment Identity Register (EIR) forms part of the network's core.
+It maintains a list of devices that have attempted to connect to a mobile phone network.
+Each device attempting to connect to the network has a unique IMEI (International Mobile Equipment Identity), a number allocated by the manufacturer.
+This is used to authenticate (or not) a device when it tries to connect.

-• White List - the first time a piece of (valid) equipment tries to connect to a mobile network it is put onto the White List.
-All future connection will check that the device is on this white list.
+• White List: The first time a valid piece of equipment tries to connect to a mobile network, it is added to the white list.
+All future connections will check that the device is on this list.

-• Black List - this is the list of barred equipment; stolen or devices that when they are connected have had a negative effect on the network - they do not confirm to the network standards.
+• Black List: The black list contains barred equipment, such as stolen devices or devices that have had a negative effect on the network when connected, i.e. they do not conform to network standards.

-• Grey List - the list of equipment that is classed as non-conforming.
-They are not bared but do not conform in some way.
+• Grey List: The grey list contains equipment that is classed as non-conforming.
+These devices are not barred, but do not conform in some way.